niklasramo/popo.js/README.md

 ##Prequisites

 * Target element's CSS position property must be *absolute* or *fixed*.
-Positioning *relative* elements is not supported yet, but it is planned for 1.0 release.
-* The CSS display property of target element, base element and container element must not be *none*.
+* The CSS display property of target/base/container elements must not be *none*.
+* You can use Popo to position elements within other windows (iframes) also, but you have to make sure that target/base/container elements exist within the same window.
-* The target element's margin affects the final position calculated by Popo (this is a feature not a bug).
+* The target element's margin affects the final position calculated by Popo, so consider the margin as an extra offset.
+This is a feature not a bug.
-* Popo uses the outer width/height (includes scrollbar, borders and padding) of an html element when calculating positions.
-However, for window object, document object and the root element (documentElement) the scrollbar size is omitted.
+* Popo uses the outer width/height (includes scrollbar, borders and padding) of the HTML element when calculating positions.
+However, in the case of window, document and documentElement the scrollbar width/height is omitted.

 ## License